 oarstat command (use -u option to see only your jobs).
 A job can be deleted with:

 Remember that all your resource reservations must comply with the Grid5000:UsagePolicy.
+You can verify your reservations' compliance with the Policy with

 - Selection of resources using OAR properties